This article is published by Skoda Minotti’s Manufacturing & Distribution Group.

 - Implement access control measures, even with freshly updated devices.
 By doing so, you can help prevent hackers from accessing other parts of your system if one component is compromised.

-According to a recent report, the cost of cybercrime to business is set to reach $6 trillion annually.
+According to a recent report by Cybersecurity Ventures, the cost of cybercrime to business is set to reach $6 trillion annually.
 Malware has spread from PCs and laptops to smartphones and mobile devices, and ransomware has reached epidemic proportions.
 By implementing cybersecurity practices now, you may help prevent costly threats to your business down the road.

 Skoda Minotti’s Manufacturing Industry Group can help your company design and implement systems to improve your manufacturing operations.
 Our Risk Advisory Services Group can help you identify cybersecurity threats and implement an effective cybersecurity management program.
 For help finding the best approach for your business, contact Michael Knight, CPA, at 440-449-6800 or email@example.com.